va3c/viewer/va3c-viewer-html5/readme.md

 ## Features
 <!-- and benefits -->

+### File Management
 * Provides fast, simple access to 3D models, objects and HTML files
 * Uses the DOM to provide very deep editing and control access to the imported models.
-* Opens for editing and manipulation any Three.js HTML files - including all the 175 Three.js and 83 Stemkoski code example files
+* Opens for editing and manipulation any Three.js HTML files
 * Opens for editing.js, json, .obj, .stl, .dae, .wrl, and vtk files.
 Coming soon: .gltf
+	* Currently file open is 'hard wired' to specific links
+	* Currently File open dialog only opens JSON files
+	* This issue will be fixed ASAP
+* Load a new drawing or insert new objects into current drawing
+* Save the current state to a new JSON file

+### Sample File Libraries
-* Enables CORS-compliant access to 1025+ sample data files hosted on GitHub
+* CORS-compliant access to 1025+ sample data files hosted on GitHub
+* Sample files include the following
+	* 27 vA3C JSON files translated from Grasshopper, Revit & 3DS
+	* 227 Three.js HTML code example files
+	* 113 Three.js models
+	* 37 Three.js objects
+	* 83 Stemkoski HTML code example files
+	* 420+ FGx Aircraft JSON files
+	* 170 Jaanga AlgeSurf PE Jurgen Meier Equation in Three.js HTML files
-* Demos online access to user files in their original GitHub home gh-pages folders
+* Libraries presented via online access to user files in their original GitHub home gh-pages folders
 	* No need to download/upload.
 	* No need to send your data to closed source walled-garden
 	* Process could be replicated on private CORS-compliant servers

+### Editing and Updating
+* Select any mesh for editing by clicking it on screen.
-* Update position, scale and rotation any geometry in any of the above - guided by real-time sliders or via text data input
+* Update position, scale and rotation any geometry in any of the above
+	* Guided by real-time sliders or via text data input
 * Apply any of several dozen pre-defined materials to any mesh
+	* Includes texture, reelections and refractions
-* Edit every available parameter of any material on any selected mesh
+* Material Editor tab enables editing every available parameter of any material on any selected mesh
-* Select any mesh for editing by clicking it on screen.
-* Load a new drawing or insert new objects into current drawing
+	* Includes shading type, smoothness, sides, wireframe, opacity and shininess
+	* Ambient, color, emissive and specular

 * Toggle the display wireframe and normals helpers
 * Add lights, shading and shadows to any model

+### UI Features
+* Display enables pan, rotate and zoom with pointing device
+* Full-screen display with translucent menu
+* Menu is iconizable and draggable
+* Menu has accordion feature
-* Set background to selected gradient or colors
+* Set background to random gradient or random color or selected color

+### Coding Style
+* Every tab has its own script file
+* Tab titles, script file names and namespace titles are all tied together The namespace prefix of any variable or function tells you what tab and script file it relates to
+* Code is designed to be seriously easy
+	* Allows engineers, architects and designers and non-professional programmers to add features

+## Road Map

+* Add rotate view after a period of inactivity
+* Add choice of camera controllers
+* Add tree view of meshes, materials and attributes
+* Display attributes
+* Fix any model texture display issues
+* Add permalink read and create capability
+* Add ability to toge visibility of any mesh
+* Add ability to add texture to material of selected objects
+* Add delete capability to Geometry tab
+* Add standard Three.js geometry tab
+* Add physics and booleans tabs
+* Add galleries of images of data files
+* Add the models from here: https://github.com/sparkfun/3D_Models/
+* Add sky boxes

+## Issues /Bugs

+* R2: Difficult to know which controller you are using currently

 ##Team Members